 When my sister brought up the idea of spiritual PTSD she wasn’t just talking about people in the Bible who God brought through traumatic situations.
 She was also asking about a kind of spiritual parallel.
 Can someone experience a traumatic event in their spiritual walk that gives them a sort of spiritual “PTSD” that affects how they interact with God, churches, and fellow Christians?

 I think it can.
 One of the perks of writing a blog is that I get to hear from many of my fellow Christians who reach out to share their stories.
 But the heartbreaking thing is that many of those stories are ones that involve deep hurt, much of it caused by fellow church members.
-People have been abused, dismissed, slandered, and much more all by people who claim to be following God.
+We probably all know stories (or have personal stories) of being abused, dismissed, slandered, and much more all by people who claim to be following God.
 Even worse, the party at fault is often in a leadership position.
 Far too often, a Christian’s deepest hurts come from the people who should be the first ones to reach out in love and compassion.

 But that’s the great thing about God.
 Nothing limits Him.
 He can help us just as effectively as He helped Elijah, whatever the source of our trauma.
 Because we can look at examples like Elijah’s, we know God follows through on promises like, “‘I will in no way leave you, neither will I in any way forsake you.’
 So that with good courage we say, ‘The Lord is my helper.
 I will not fear.
 What can man do to me?'”
 (Heb.
 13:5-6, WEB).

 LikeLiked by 1 person